livelifelively/documentation-driven-development-tools/docs/requirements/p1-ddd-tools-schema-system.plan.md

 ### 4.0 Guiding Principles

-- **Schema as Source of Truth**: All structure and content templates derive from JSON schema definitions with zero manual override capability.
+- **Zod Schemas as the Source of Truth for Structure**: The manually crafted Zod schema definitions are the absolute source of truth for the data's structure.
+TypeScript types are inferred from them.
-- **Type-Safe Generation**: All rendering and generation must be compile-time validated through TypeScript type system.
+- **Validation by Parsing**: We validate data (`*.json` files) by parsing them with the Zod schemas.
+A successful parse guarantees conformance.
-- **Dual-Mode Architecture**: System must support both human-optimized and machine-optimized output formats from the same source.
+- **Fail-Fast**: Schema errors must be caught as early as possible in the development process, ideally before code is even committed.
-- **Automated Consistency**: No manual template maintenance - all artifacts generated programmatically to ensure structural consistency.
+- **Automated Consistency**: All downstream artifacts (templates, docs) are still generated programmatically, but only after the source JSON has been validated.

 ### 4.1 Current Architecture